-(By Zia Mian and M.V.
-Ramona, September 20, 2005)
+(From Foreign Policy in Focus, by Zia Mian and M.V.
+Ramona, Sept.
+20, 2005)

 The July 18 Joint Statement by U.S. President George Bush and Prime Minister Manmohan Singh has attracted a great deal of comment.
 The focus has been on the possible consequences of United States promises to support India's nuclear energy program in exchange for India clearly separating its military and civilian nuclear facilities and programs and opening the latter to international inspection.